Jeff Traylor: UTSA

 In December 2019, Traylor left the Arkansas Razorbacks football program to become the third head coach in program history at UTSA.

 Traylor tested positive for COVID-19 on December 23, 2020, and missed the 2020 First Responder Bowl as a result.

 In 2021, Traylor led the Roadrunners to their best start in program history for a season, winning their first eleven regular season games before finishing the regular season 11-1.
 The UTSA Roadrunners also secured their first conference championship, defeating Western Kentucky 49-41, followed by a bowl bid to the 2021 Frisco Bowl, losing to San Diego State University by a score of 38-24, posting a final record for the year of 12-2.

 Personal life

 Traylor married his wife, Cari, in 1992.
 They have three children: Jordan, Jake, and Jaci.
-Jordan played as a quarterback for Gilmer High School and the Texas A&M Aggies, and is currently an offensive assistant for the Minnesota Vikings.
-Jake works for MSNOW as a White House correspondent political reporter.
+Jordan played as a quarterback for Gilmer High School and the Texas A&M Aggies.